adeept/Adeept_Starter_Kit_C_Code_for_RPi/README.md

-### Adeept Starter Kit Code for Raspberry Pi with C language
+### Adeept Super Starter Kit C language Code for Raspberry Pi
 -----------------------------------------------------------------------------

 #### About this kit: